huyminh2001/Employee_Transfer_Management/README.md

 Proposed Solution

 The management has decided to have a system for managing the transfers which will access a central database.
 This system can be installed on all the machines and the employees will have restricted access levels.
 The system will have logins for employees and system administrator.
 And searching transfer records, updating records, making new transfers etc will be taken care of.
 Functional Requirements Following is a list of functionalities of the system.
 More functionalities that you find appropriate can be added to this list.

 Login

 a) Employees
 b) System Administrator

 Interface for filling up the following information
 a) Searching the transfer records.
-The search can be based on the following fields : Employee Number, Employee Name,
+The search can be based on the following fields :
+Employee Number,
+Employee Name,
+From Location,
-From Location, To Location,
+To Location,
 From Project,
+To Project,
+From Department,
-To Project, From Department, To Department etc
+To Department, etc...
-b) Updating the transfer records. c) Making new transfers.(this can be combined with the update page by enabling and disabling the update and make transfer buttons.)
+b) Updating the transfer records.
+c) Making new transfers.(this can be combined with the update page by enabling and disabling the update and make transfer buttons.)

 Employees can request for the transfer: design the form with appropriate interface.